Dr. Thais Aliabadi voted best Los Angeles OBGYN six years in a row by Los Angeles Magazine

 Experience the best minimally invasive surgery in Los Angeles, exclusively for women

-Dr. Aliabadi attended the University of California at Berkeley for her bachelor’s degree and Georgetown for medical school where she received her medical degree.
-She now helps train students from both the University of Southern California’s Keck School of Medicine, LAC+USC medical center as well as UCLA.
+Dr. Aliabadi attended the University of California at Berkeley for her bachelor’s degree and Georgetown for medical school, where she received her medical degree.
+She helps train students from the University of Southern California’s Keck School of Medicine, LAC+USC Medical Center, and UCLA.

 Dr. Aliabadi is a member of the prestigious American College of Obstetrics and Gynecology (FACOG).
-Members are doctors devoted to the practice of obstetrics & gynecology, which also include fertility, family planning, prenatal care, sexually transmitted diseases, gynecologic oncology (for gynecologic cancer detection), and breast cancer risk screenings, and other health issues and health services covering all areas of women’s health.
+Members are doctors devoted to the practice of obstetrics and gynecology, which also includes fertility, family planning, prenatal care, sexually transmitted diseases, gynecologic oncology (for gynecologic cancer detection), breast cancer risk screenings, and other health issues and health services covering all areas of women’s health.

 You can request an online consultation here, or call us at (844) 541-7900.